The Wizard

 • You can spend a SD to give you advantage on any strength or melee related roll.

 • Roll 1D4, you gain the following spell: 1.
-Aura of Warmth, 2.
+Inner Hearth, 2.
 Belly Drum, 3.
 Caloric Burn, 4.
 Make Delicious

 From Throne of Salt’s Adipomancer!